-Getting the balance right, however we define "right", can be a struggle.
+Getting the balance right, however we define “right”, can be a struggle.
 There are always trade-offs to make and priorities to juggle in the precious minutes we get each day.
-But in our frenzied minds and hectic days, let's make sure we make a point to take time and pause for reflection.
-To be thankful.
-To appreciate.
-To be present.
-To take care.
-And to be there - wherever that elusive "there" is - now, in whatever way we can.
+But in our frenzied minds and hectic days, let’s remember that we can be content with what we have, without being complacent about what we still want.